-In 2019, more than 29 million people purchased jewelry online daily.
+More than 29 million people purchased jewelry online daily last year.
 So buying and selling jewelry online is big business and can be hugely lucrative!

 With stats like these, however, it’s safe to say that competition is huge.
 Not to worry though!
 We’re here to provide you with an expert guide to get you on the right track.